-Pamulinawen Festival celebrates the patronal feast of St. William the Hermit and the cultural and historical heritage of the people in the city of Laoag, Ilocos Norte, Philipines every February 10.
-Its schedule of activities lasts for the whole month of February and thus coincides with the foundation of the Ilocos Norte which takes place every second of February and the celebration of Valentine’s Day.
+Pamulinawen Festival celebrates the religious, patronal feast of St. William the Hermit and the cultural and historical heritage of the people in the city of Laoag, Ilocos Norte, Philipines every February 10.
+Its schedule of activities lasts for the whole month of February and thus coincides with the foundation of the Ilocos Norte, which takes place every second of February, and the celebration of Valentine’s Day.

 Scholars stated that the love song was sang by boatmen as they rowed their boats along bodies of water in Luzon.
-From a composition with a deliberate tempo, it has numerous renditions of varying lyrics and tempo the widely popular of which are by the artist Arman Ratuita in the 1960s, by Lea Salonga in the album Bahaghari in 2017, and by the UP Madrigal singers as introduced by National Artist Lucrecia Roces Kasilag.
+From a composition with a deliberate pace, it has numerous renditions of varying lyrics and tempo.
+Widely popular are by the artist Arman Ratuita in the 1960s, by Lea Salonga in the album Bahaghari in 2017, and by the UP Madrigal singers as introduced by National Artist Lucrecia Roces Kasilag.

 History of Pamulinawen Festival